skalavala/Multi-Room-Audio-Centralized-Audio-for-Home/README.md

 # Wireless Multi-Room Audio System For Home
-Welcome, This Github Repository will provide you all the details about setting up a centralized audio system for your home using ONLY Raspberry Pi's and Old Speakers

 I have always wanted to have a centralized audio system for my home, since my home is not currently wired for that, I decided to maky my own centralized audio system using nothing but Raspberry Pi's and some {cheap} bluetooth speakers from amazon and leverage any old speakers lying at home that can be plugged into a 3.5mm audio jack.
 I documented all the steps here, for those who want to do the same.